Skip to content

 // index.ts

-import { defineModule } from '@magmacomputing/tempo/plugin';
+import { defineModule } from '@magmacomputing/tempo/plugin-api';

 import { PluginA } from './plugin.a.js';